Construction of REM station Édouard-Montpetit

 Nature of the work

-The NouvLR consortium will complete the construction work for station Édouard-Montpetit.
-This will require digging rock and building the entire infrastructure for the station.
-Work will begin in late July and continue until 2022.
+The construction of the station will require digging rock and building the entire infrastructure for the station.
+Work began in July 2018 and will continue until 2022.

 Impacts and mitigation measures